web3j/web3j-corda/docs/tests.md

 This means that running the network from the generated sample CorDapp from `web3j-corda new`, for example, would automatically build and add the sample CorDapp to each node.

-## Using the network to write integration tests

-### Loading CorDapps from a network

 ## Configuration

-The configuration values available in the DSL are as follows.
+The configuration values available in the DSL are as follows:

 ### **`network`**